JIBC Institute Faculty and Staff are required to adhere to the Fair Dealing Policy and ensuing Guidelines.

 7. Any fee charged by the university for communicating or copying a short excerpt from a copyright-protected work must be intended to cover only the costs of the university, including overhead costs.

 NOTE: The Institute's electronic resources are governed by license agreements with the vendors.
 Any copying and/or distribution restrictions contained in a license will take precedence over the Fair Dealing Requirements and other user rights in the Copyright Act.
-To verify if you may or may not place articles or book chapters into Blackboard or distribute material from these electronic resources, please refer to the Library's Database Permissions page.
+To verify if you may or may not place articles or book chapters into Blackboard or distribute material from these electronic resources, please refer to the Library's A-Z Database page, Permitted Uses for this Database.

 The fair dealing provision in the Copyright Act permits use of a copyright-protected work without permission from the copyright owner or the payment of copyright royalties.
 To qualify for fair dealing, two tests must be passed.